 The repayment of the loan by the Trustee from the Fund, together with interest, will be in accordance with Schedule 2 of the Regulations.
 If at the end of the financial year the Fund has a net surplus, defined as Net Assets exceeding Liability for Accrued Benefits Allocated to Members' Accounts, the interest receivable in that year must be received on or before 31 July of the following financial year.
 If the Fund does not have a net surplus at the end of the financial year, the interest receivable for that year will be capitalised into the principal amount receivable.
-At the end of 2019-20 the Fund did not have a net surplus, therefore the amount of interest capitalised into the principal amount receivable was \$3,000 (2019 \$8,000).
+At the end of 2020-21 the Fund did not have a net surplus, but due to the current zero SA Government interest rate there was no interest capitalised (2020: \$3 000).

 Principal repayments are required when administration fees charged to members of the Fund for the financial year exceed the cost of the administration of the Fund (other than investment management charges).
-For 2019-20 there was no principal repayment required (refer to the Fund's Financial Report) (2019: Nil).
+For 2020-21 there was no principal repayment required (refer to the Fund's Financial Report) (2020: \$Nil).

-Note 17 Strategic Projects
+15. Strategic Projects

-Super SA sets an annual capital expenditure budget, which funds the Transformation program each year.
+Super SA sets an annual strategic projects expenditure budget, which funds the Transformation program each year.
 Included in this program are infrequent and substantial projects, including system upgrades, replacements, product, structural and governance changes.

-The annual budget for the Transformation program is driven by the Board's strategic direction, and is overseen by the Super SA Project Board.
+The annual budget for the Transformation program is set by the Board's strategic direction, and is governed by the Super SA Project Board.